metapolator/metapolator/Coding style and substance.md

  * show how *NOT* to use the `var self = this;` pattern (using `Function.prototype.bind()`)
  * Make a rule that allows nested function definitions only occasionally:
    For currying or when the closure scope matters (more?)

+# ES6

+In one or two places we need some of the future goodness that is ES6.
+Some features are already supported by node and major browsers; for the rest we use [regenerator](https://github.com/facebook/regenerator).
+Currently we've not found a way to use it on the fly with RequireJS, and since node 0.12 should support the features we need and render the translation obsolete, there's little point trying further.
+Hence temporarily there's a script `es6to5` in the top-level directory which should be used to translate any `.es6.js` to the corresponding `.js` every time it is edited.